GoogleCloudPlatform/k8s-config-connector/docs/develop-resources/deep-dives/1-add-mockgcp-tests.md

 Create a directory for your resource [pkg/test/resourcefixture/testdata/basic](pkg/test/resourcefixture/testdata/basic), following the naming convention as other directories.
 The bottommost directory name is the test suite name.
 You can create as many directory as your test needs.

 Just to add the `create.yaml`,  `update.yaml` and `dependencies.yaml` (if applicable) to each bottommost directory.
-These three files are all Kubernetes config files, excep that `create.yaml` and `update.yaml` only holds the your Config Connector CR object, and the `dependencies.yaml` holds all the dependent objects.
+These three files are all Kubernetes config files, except that `create.yaml` and `update.yaml` only holds the your Config Connector CR object, and the `dependencies.yaml` holds all the dependent objects.

 ## 1.2 Write the MockGCP server